 Syn: being irresponsible, lazy, dense, etc

-(n) a collection of objects which your typical editor/editorial assistant cannot function
+(n) a collection of objects which your typical editor/editorial assistant cannot function without.

 Hence losing one’s papuhclips typically results in the loss of one’s most essential shit.